gcna-exam/adjforms/README.md

 # adjforms
 creating and parsing adjudication forms for the recording stage of the GCNA exam
-***NB : current code assumes old numerical grading system***
+current code assumes new P/F grading system

 ***
 ### create_adjforms.py
-Original version fall 2020 by M. Pan
+Original version fall 2020 by M. Pan; edited by M. Pan fall 2021/winter 2022
 Given tab-separated-variable output with candidates' program info from Google form,
 * create Word (.docx) adjudication forms for each candidate and juror
 * create required and repertoire piece forms for each juror
 * create PDF program listing of all candidates' recordings

 #### Dependencies
-* Python 3 (used with Python 3.7) with packages docx, docxcompose, mailmerge (, datetime, math, subprocess)
+* Python 3 (used with Python 3.8) with packages docx, docxcompose, mailmerge (, datetime, glob, math, os, subprocess)
 * A LaTeX installation, including pdflatex
-* Word templates adjform.docx (replace with adjform_pf.docx for pass/fail grading), overallform.docx, repertoirepieceform.docx, requiredpieceform.docx in the same directory as python script
+* Word templates adjform_pf.docx (replace with adjform.docx for numerical grading), overallform.docx, repertoirepieceform.docx, requiredpieceform.docx in the same directory as python script
 * Assumes a \*nix-like OS (I believe this is easily generalized)

 #### How to use